RandyGaul/cute_framework/docs/topics/low_level_graphics.md

 - DirectX 11
 - DirectX 12
 - Metal
-- ~~WebGPU~~ - This is disabled due to SDL_Gpu not supporting OpenGL ES3, CF is currently seeking alternative solutions
+- ~~WebGPU~~ - This is disabled due to SDL_GPU not supporting OpenGL ES3, CF is currently seeking alternative solutions

 The major primitives that make up the graphics layer of CF are: